What About Our Public Schools? Is HOPE the Answer?

 On the surface that looks a little iffy.

-Does a single parent actually have the knowledge, the pedagogical skills, the patience, the discipline, the objectivity to know what to do?
-To bring their child or children up to the levels that state educational standards require?
+Does a parent actually have the knowledge, the pedagogical skills, the patience, the discipline, the objectivity to know what to do to bring their child up to the levels that state educational standards require?
 Sure, of course, some will, but just as surely some won’t.
 And we can’t predict ahead of time which parents will or won’t be able to be successful.
 Further, because assessment of the HOPE program is pretty lax, we won’t know how well they will or won’t succeed.

 Though the U.S. Constitution is mute on the subject of schooling, every state constitution mandates some form of publicly funded education.
 In the case of WV, we require “a thorough and efficient system of free schools.”
 All of this is weaselly language because there are few concessions made to the reality that not all localities in the state will have the same view of what thorough and efficient mean, especially as thoroughness and efficiency are tied to money and how it’s spent.